What is the Internet of Things

 Google Home

-Google Home is an IoT app to control, organize and manage compatible devices connected, and others.
-They use Wi-Fi to change the settings of the heating, lighting, and noise level of TVs or speakers.
+Google Home is an IoT app to control, organize, and manage compatible devices connected, etc. They use Wi-Fi to change the settings of the heating, lighting, and noise levels of TVs or speakers.

 The home screen is the dashboard that contains data from connected devices, shortcuts, and personal routines.
 The second screen displays the history of actions.
 There, users can see every request, command, response, or adjustment done in the app or through Assistant.